 Escort Services & Online Services: Thanks to the newly passed SESTA bill, websites are shutting down their escort and trafficking sections.
 Those who refuse to shut down, like Backpage, are being sized by the FBI.

-A few years ago, a local hotel employee helped us with providing good intel to local authorities and arrests were made as part of a national operation to curve child sex trafficking.
+One example can be found from 2014.
+A local hotel employee helped us with providing good intel to local authorities and arrests were made as part of a national operation to curve child sex trafficking.

 - In the U.S., it accounts for over 80% of all human trafficking, according to the Department of Justice.